Search Request JSON Properties

 No

-If you use search_after in a search request, you can’t use search_before.
+If you use search_after in a search request, you cannot use search_before.
 Both properties are included in the example code to show the correct syntax.

 Use search_after with from/offset and sort to control pagination in search results.